jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 The View layer handles the user interface and has the list of inputs.
-It shall interpret the input commands and construct a `FilterConfig` object which describes how the application `Filter` should configure itself.
+It shall interpret the input commands and construct a `FilterConfig` object which describes how the `FilterApp` should configure itself.
 Most of the options from the command line will be copied to the `FilterConfig` object.

 ![Filter Initialization](out/diagrams/appfilterinit/App.Filter.Initialization.svg)

-The `Filter` application initializes all objects it needs from the `Domain` layer.
+The `FilterApp` initializes all objects it needs from the `Domain` layer.

 It will loop over all the inputs given in the `FilterConfig`.
 The `InputStreamFactory` knows how to take the input file which is a URI string, and